-GL Assessment is able to create comparison graphs to compare progress between years.
+The GL Assessment tool is able to create comparison graphs to compare progress between years.
 In the summaries given by GL Assessment for each assessment, individual expectations are given.
-It is then possible to see if an individual has exceeded expectations, is meeting expectations or is under performing.
+It is then possible to see if an individual child has exceeded expectations, is meeting expectations or is not yet meeting the target.

 Transfer meetings, where staff from one year group meet with staff from the following year group, take place throughout the school in September.
-Over the course of the year, observations about pupils' performance are raised in weekly Section Meetings with the SENCO present.
+Over the course of the year, observations about pupils' performance are raised in weekly Section Meetings with the SENCO or representatives of the Learning Support Department present.
 Interventions are discussed and implemented.